 When Gary Patterson took over the program, Schultz stayed on staff as offensive coordinator and the two built a program that was ranked in the AP and Coaches Top 25 polls in 2002, 2003, 2005, 2006 and 2008 by year’s end.
 In 2005 the Frogs were ranked ninth in the country as the Mountain West and Houston Bowl Champions.
 He was the mastermind that built the foundation for a dominant offense that lasted for more than a decade.

-He set single-season records for points scored (420) and touchdowns (54) in 2008, the same year he ranked in the nation’s top 40 in scoring (35.0 points per game), total (417.7 yards per game) and rushing (215.7) offense.
+His offenses set single-season records for points scored (420) and touchdowns (54) in 2008, the same year he ranked in the nation’s top 40 in scoring (35.0 points per game), total (417.7 yards per game) and rushing (215.7) offense.
 They also lead the nation in time of possession (35:05).
-TCU – which finished seventh in the final polls – totaled at least 410 yards of offense in eight of 12 games in that season.
+TCU – which finished seventh in the final polls – totaled at least 410 yards of offense in eight of 12 games that season.

-Schultz and the Frogs ranked among the nation’s best in scoring six times in his 11 seasons, five times each in total and rushing offense.
+Schultz and the Frogs ranked among the nation’s best in scoring six times in his 11 seasons, and five times each in total and rushing offense.
 TCU’s running attack ranked ninth nationally in 2006 with 194.6 yards per game and 17th in total offense (408.5 ypg).
 In 2004, the 362 points scored tied for second in school history, while the 48 touchdowns were one shy of the school mark in 2005.
 TCU ranked fourth nationally in rushing offense with 275.6 yards per game at the turn of the millennium, and was one of just six schools to average over 200 yards rushing and 200 yards passing in 2003.

 He was key in the maturation of TCU’s all-time leading rusher LaDainian Tomlinson, who racked up 5,263 rushing yards in his career, but it was when Schultz showed up that he excelled.
 In 1999, Tomlinson ran for 1,850 yards and topped that his senior season on 2,158 – each led the NCAA.
 Including Tomlinson’s two seasons with more than 1,000 yards, Schultz tutored five 1,000-yard rushers with the Frogs, who only had four in the 100-year history of the program beforehand.